Pyotr Voykov: Assassination

 Voykov's body was transported from the hospital to the Soviet mission, which used the occasion to organize communist demonstrations in Warsaw.
 The coffin was exhibited in the mission hall for two days.
 The Polish government expressed its condolences to his widow and the government of the USSR and performed all formal duties.
 On June 10, the coffin was transported to the Warsaw railway station and from there by train to Moscow.
 In the streets of Warsaw, the coffin was followed by all the local communists, representatives of the diplomatic corps of Russia and Poland, the Polish government, as well as a department of the Polish Army, which gave signs of military respect and so strictly guarded order that the procession walked through the empty streets.

 Despite the official remorse, almost all the newspapers expressed the sympathy of Polish society that Boris Kowerda evoked with his youth and patriotism, and he was even forgiven for the political difficulties caused by his actions.
 The killing was later justified as vengeance for Voykov's role in the killing of the Tsar and his family, and many people in Poland regarded Kowerda as a hero; public opinion was full of understanding, and even sympathy, for the assassin.
 A Polish court initially sentenced Kowerda to life imprisonment due to external pressure, but he was successful in petitioning President of the Republic Ignacy Mościcki to commute his sentence to 15 years.
-Kowerda was later amnestied and released after ten years on June 15, 1937.
+Kowerda was later amnestied and released after serving ten years on June 15, 1937.

+In retaliation to the assassination of Voykov, the Soviet government extrajudicially executed twenty representatives of the aristocracy of the former Russian Empire as well as former officers of the White Army, in Moscow on the night of June 9–10, 1927, who were either already in prison at that time on various charges or were arrested by the OGPU after the assassination of Voykov.

 Legacy

-The Soviet authorities cherished his memory, giving his name to the Voykovsky District, the Moscow Metro station Voikovskaya, several streets and plants, and a coal mine in Ukraine.
-After the canonization of the Imperial Family, the Russian Orthodox Church urged the authorities to erase the name of the "regicide and infanticide" from public objects.
-On July 17, 2007, the remembrance day of the Russian Royal Family, several Eastern Orthodox groups publicly prayed that the metro station in Moscow might be renamed.
+The Soviet authorities cherished his memory, giving his name to the Voykovsky District, the Moscow Metro station Voikovskaya, several streets and plants, and a coal mine in Ukraine (since renamed after Ukraine passed decommunization laws).
+After the canonization of the imperial family, the Russian Orthodox Church urged the authorities to remove the name of Voykov from national toponymy, but that has not materialized as of 2023.